 Medicine in the Wild - Offered by the Wilderness Medicine Institute of NOLS, this unique course is designed specifically for third and fourth year medical students and residents and is the ultimate combination of skills, leadership and medicine.
 Over the past two years students from 16 different medical schools have successfully participated in this program.
 Website: www.nols.edu/wmi/courses/medicineinthewild.shtml.

 Scaife Advanced Medical Student Assistantship - This specialized program offers students training in the field of Addiction Services.
 Students who participate in this assistantship/clerkship will gain clinical experience in a variety of areas including screening and diagnosing substance use disorders, motivational interviewing skills, neonatal treatment of chemically dependent infants, maternal addiction, adult and adolescent substance use disorders and more.
 Participants will receive a $150 week stipend and a $200 transportation allowance for a total of $650 for the three weeks.
-Rooms and meals are also provided.
-The program is available in June or July, and the deadline to apply is late March.
+Rooms and some meals are also provided.
+The program is available in June or July, and the deadline to apply is late February.
 Early admission notification date is late January.
 Website: ireta.org/scaifestudentprogram.

 Wilderness Medicine Elective - Earn the Advanced Wilderness Life Support Certificate (AWLS) and earn 2 or 4 weeks of senior credit during March.
 The AWLS program is a practical approach to the treatment of injuries and illnesses experienced at a distance from traditional medical assistance.
 Instruction concentrates on those injuries and illnesses most common to wilderness experiences, particularly those related to popular sports and activities.
 It is highly recommended for professionals participating in such adventure sports as hiking, biking, skiing, rock climbing, and white water river rafting where there is now a demand for "first response" treatment and the practice of wilderness medicine.
 Lectures will be provided on the campus of the University of Utah School of Medicine.
 Website: www.awlsmedstudents.org.